PhD in Communication Sciences

 Programme coordinator and contact

-For more information about the Ph.D. program please contact the assistant to the Ph.D. programme coordinator, Dr. Stefano Giacomelli, at: email@example.com.
+For more information about the Ph.D. programme please contact the assistant to the Ph.D. programme coordinator, Dr. Stefano Giacomelli, at: firstname.lastname@example.org.